contranton/bode_mockup/README.md

 # bode_mockup
-Small mock-up of graphical functions for EQ project
+Small mock-up of graphical functions for EQ project using an off-the-shelf TFT display shield and an MSP430F5529 microcontroller.

 ## Explanation of our screen display idea